To inspire students to do great things with science and technology.

 FIRST is an international robotics league with competitions for students of all ages.
-Think of FIRST as the “NCAA of youth robotic competitions”.
 FIRST creates the competition themes, rules and forum.
+It is the “NCAA” of youth robotic competitions.
+FIRST was founded in 1989 by Dean Kamen.

 FIRST stands for “For Inspiration and Recognition of Science and Technology”.